pingcap/docs/literal-values.md

 The string is divided into the following two types:

-+ Binary string: It consists of a sequence of bytes, whose charset and collation are both `binary`, and use **byte** as the unit when comparing with each other.
++ Binary string: It consists of a sequence of bytes, whose charset and collation are both `binary`, and uses **byte** as the unit when compared with each other.
-+ Non-binary character string: It is composed of a sequence of characters.
-There are various charsets and collations other than `binary`.
-When comparing with each other, use **characters** (a character may contain multiple bytes, depending on the choice of charset) as unit.
++ Non-binary string: It consists of a sequence of characters and has various charsets and collations other than `binary`.
+When compared with each other, non-binary strings use **characters** as the unit.
+A charater might contian multiple bytes, depending on the charset.

 A string literal may have an optional `character set introducer` and `COLLATE clause`, to designate it as a string that uses a specific character set and collation.